 Some acceptable foods include:

-- Casseroles (watch heavy mayo or cream);
+- Casseroles (no heavy cream or mayo)

-- Soft lean meat like fish or canned chicken; meats you can mash with a fork (no red meat);
+- Soft lean meat like fish or canned chicken; meats you can mash with a fork (no red meat)

-- Cooked vegetables, peeled only;
+- Cooked vegetables

-- Blended beans (kidney, lime, butter, pintos or black);
+- Blended beans (kidney, lime, butter, pintos, or black)

 - Canned fruit (in their juice or water, not syrup)